AitoDotAI/aito-python-tools/docs/source/install.rst

   Successfully installed ...

-To just get the development version without git, do this instead:
+To get the development version without git, do this instead:

 .. code-block:: console